braincxs/jammer/README.md

 Video Demo: https://www.youtube.com/watch?v=kmlDtXSCuc8

+You can flash your esp32 with this: https://esp32-bluejammerflasher.pages.dev/ DO THIS AT YOUR RISK

 The components that are needed:
 - ESP32 Dev Module (Recommended: ESP32-32U CP2102, any ESP32 should work as long as it has the needed pins, 38P required!)
 - nRF24L01+PA+LNA (2x)